michaeleggers/opengl-request-handler/README.md

 ## Starting the program

-The program expects you to either have the `shaders` directory:
+The program expects you to either have the `shaders` next to the executable directory:

 ```bash
 cp -r shaders bin/
 ```

-**or**
-next to the executable or you
-pass the base-directory as a commandline-argument eg:
+**or** you pass the base-directory as a commandline-argument eg:

 ```bash
 ./curltest /home/username/repos/opengl-request-handler/